Bring History to Life in Your Classroom or Community

 Colleges & Universities: Ideal for courses in Political Science, Journalism, Photography, Media Studies, and 20th Century American History.
 The documentary offers rich material for class discussion about documentary ethics, visual storytelling, and the relationship between image-makers and political figures.

-Community Organizations: Perfect for Jewish Community Centers, retirement communities, library programs, historical societies, and lifelong learning institutes.
-The film sparks meaningful conversations about immigration, survival, and the American Dream.
+Community Organizations: Perfect for religious organizations, retirement communities, library programs, historical societies, and lifelong learning institutes.
+The film sparks meaningful conversations about American history, the role of photography and image-making, and a young artist’s pursuit of the American Dream.

 What's Included

-Interested in a screening with virtual Q&A with the film team?
+Interested in a screening and virtual Q&A with the film team?

 Contact us here to discuss bringing the filmmakers directly to your audience.